 Muntok was used by the Japanese over two time periods: first for about a month from mid February to mid March 1942.
 And second from 19 September 1943 to March 1945 – one year and six months – during which 270 of the 960 internees met their deaths.
 Before that, between March 1942 and September 1943 the internees were held at Palembang.
 The map below shows these movements.
 As in Palembang, two camps were created – one for the men (the jail) and an ‘atap’ camp for the women and children.
 This page examines the second and much lengthier time that the jail and camp at Muntok were used.
+Much of the text below is from the work of Judy Balcombe.

 The Second Period at Muntok 1943 – 1945